dreamcatcher-tech/network/ideas/Interpulse/CRM/Deploy V1.md

 `repo` required as this is installed globally, so must say where the repo will be.
 KV store is in `repo/interpulse/`.
 `.env` provided as a file which holds SSL keys.
 If a .env file is found at the same place as the repo, it will be loaded ie: `repo/.env` will be loaded.

-## Browser
+# Browser
-Loads from a static ghpages site.
+1. Make a standalone site that does nothing more than load a react component for the app, which has been tested in storybook and exported
+2. Once the server keys are permanent, we can include those in code for easy instant connect
+3. Testing is simple vite server to ensure the page is loading, nothing more
-On load, asks for multiaddresses to connect to, and what chainId to load.
-Once given, stores these in chain, and defaults to using them from then on.
+4. On load, asks for multiaddresses to connect to, and what chainId to load, then stores these in chain and defaults to using them.

 ## Launch component
 First component that is presented is the one that gets the connection info required.